ConPaaS-team/conpaas/docs/userguide.rst

 credits is always mentioned in the top-right corner of the front-end.
-Once credits are exhausted, your running instances will be stopped and you will not be able to use the system until the administrator decides to give additional credit.
+Once credits are exhausted, your running instances will be stopped and you will not be able to use the system until the administrator decides to give you additional credit.

-Note that every service consumes credit, even if it is in “stopped” state.
-The reason is that stopped services still have one “manager” instance running.
-To stop using credits you must completely terminate your services.
+Note that every running application consumes credit, even if all its services are in the “stopped” state.
+The reason is that the application still has one “Application Manager” instance running.
+To stop using any credits you must also stop all your applications.

 Tutorial: hosting WordPress in ConPaaS